wuxx/nanoCH32V203/README.md

 # Introduce
-nanoCH32V203 is a development board made by MuseLab based on WCH CH32V203C8T6.
-Dual TYPE-C USB interfaces, LCD interface and SD card interface onboard, can be downloaded and burned through the USB port, which is convenient for prototype verification and development.
+nanoCH32V203 is a development board made by MuseLab based on WCH CH32V203C8T6 with Dual TYPE-C USB interfaces, LCD interface and SD card interface onboard, can be programmed through the USB port, which is convenient for prototype verification and development.

 ![3](https://github.com/wuxx/nanoCH32V203/blob/master/doc/3.jpg)
 ![4](https://github.com/wuxx/nanoCH32V203/blob/master/doc/4.jpg)